laravel/sanctum/UPGRADE.md

 ### Migration Changes

-Sanctum 4.0 no longer automatically loads migrations from its own migrations directory, so be sure to run the following command to publish Sanctum's migrations to your application:
+Sanctum 4.0 no longer automatically loads migrations from its own migrations directory.
+Instead, you should run the following command to publish Sanctum's migrations to your application:

 ```bash
 php artisan vendor:publish --tag=sanctum-migrations